hoehermann/purple-gowhatsapp/README.md

   You can enter an arbitrary username.
   It is recommended to use your own internationalized number, followed by `@s.whatsapp.net`.
   Example: `123456789` from Germany would use `49123456789@s.whatsapp.net`.
 This way, Pidgin's logs look sane.
-  **You must not change the username while the connection is established.**

 * Upon login, a QR code is shown in a Pidgin request window.
   Using your phone's camera, scan the code within 20 seconds – just like you would do with the browser-based WhatsApp Web.